Keeping The Council Tax Low

 |Band A||Band B||Band C||Band D||Band E||Band F||Band G||Band H|

-The effect of inflation - an 14% real terms reduction
+The effect of inflation - a 14% real terms reduction

-In fact if you look at FTC's council tax since 2009-10 it has changed from £31.92 to £38.47 over the period.
-If you deduct the £8.27 'special expenses discount from CWaC' you find that FTC's net council tax now is actually the equivalent of £30.20.
-That is a reduction of 5.3% - which with the effect of inflation means that FTC's council tax payers are paying a precept that is 21% less in real terms now.
+In fact, if you look at FTC's council tax since 2009-10, it has changed from £31.92 to £38.47 over the period.
+If you deduct the £8.27 'special expenses discount from CWaC, you will find that FTC's net council tax now is actually the equivalent of £30.20.
+That is a reduction of 5.3% - which, with the effect of inflation, means that FTC's council tax payers are paying a precept that is 21% less in real terms now.

 The average council tax charged by a town or parish council in England for the year 2014-15 is £52.74 (source DCLG Council tax levels set by local authorities in England 2014-15).

 FTC's council tax is £14.27 or 27% lower than this average figure.